Nursery - 3 & 4 Year Olds

 We work very closely within our Early Years team so you also may see:

-Our routine is very flexible and very much based on the children's needs.
+Our routine is very flexible and very much based on the children's needs and interests following the principles of 'In the Moment Planning'.
 However, as we feel it is very important to establish routines we have a very flexible timetable which is as follows...

 - Welcome and Self Registration